RBeerDevelopment/TINF18C_Team_4_AMLEngine-DLL-Interface/README.md

              70178 Stuttgart

 ## Goals of this project:
-This project aims to make the [AMLEngine](https://github.com/AutomationML/AMLEngine2.1) more accessible by providing a wrapper for JavaScript, instructions to use it in C++ and a console application, that lets the user directly control the AMLEngine console parameters.
+This project aims to make the [AMLEngine](https://github.com/AutomationML/AMLEngine2.1) more accessible by providing a wrapper for JavaScript, instructions to use it in C++ and a console application, that lets the user directly control the AMLEngine console via parameters or UI.

 ## Documentation:
 - [Home](https://github.com/RBeerDevelopment/TINF18C_Team_4_AMLEngine-DLL-Interface/wiki)